London Film School – a place to experiment, find your voice and connect with the industry.

 In the early 1960s, the school moved to premises in Charlotte Street in the West End and was renamed The London Film School.
 The 18th-century warehouse in Covent Garden, in which the school has been since the mid-1960s, maintains a similarly dramatic and individual character.

 The original constitution, which remains in force, is very unusual.
-The school is a registered charity, a non-profitmaking company, limited by guarantee.
+The school is a registered charity, a non-profit making company, limited by guarantee.
 All students become members of the Association, and, together with the other members, elect a board of governors on which they have representation.
 The board of governors has the overall responsibility for the management of the school.
-The current Chairman is the internationally renowned director and LFS graduate Mike Leigh.
-The school has always been completely independent and remains so following the validation of its courses by the University of Warwick and the University of Exeter.
+The current Chairman is Greg Dyke and our Director is Gisli Snaer.
+The School has always been completely independent and remains so following the validation of its courses by the University of Warwick and the University of Exeter.

-In 2016 The London Film School remains one of only a few remaining independent creative specialist conservatoires in the world.
+London Film School remains one of only a few remaining independent creative specialist institutions in the world.
 We continue working hard to remain a leading centre for film education.